-Students who are not meeting academic potential with the Prescription for Academic Success will have a Student Support Plan developed by teachers, administration, parents and student.
+Students who are not meeting academic potential will have a Student Support Plan developed by teachers, administration, parents and student.
 This plan will outline what interventions and goals are being implemented and the result of each.
-After constant monitoring and review, teachers will work collaboratively with parents for a long term plan to ensure students see academic success.
+After constant monitoring and review, teachers will work collaboratively with parents for a long-term plan to ensure students see academic success.

-See Appendix B for Student Support Plan
+See Appendix A for Student Support Plan See Appendix B for Student Support Plan Review